orientechnologies/orientdb-labs/Studio-Server-Management.md

 ![Warnings](images/studio-server-management-warnings.png)

 ## Logs
 This panel shows all the logs present on the server.
-Information in each log line are presented divided as follows:
+The information in each log row are presented divided as follows:
 - `Day`
 - `Hour`
 - `Type`